James Figg: Fighting career

 Figg fought semi-regular matches with recurring opponents, a common practice among prizefighters at the time.
 For example, he fought a man named Rowland Bennet on at least 23 occasions over the course of his career, and in 1730, Figg reportedly fought another man three times in two months.
 He also fought matches in which he and another weapons master would face off against another pair of fighters.

-Figg's greatest rival appears to have been Edward Sutton, a tobacco pipe maker of Gravesend, against whom he fought a series of heavily publicised matches, including one in which Figg suffered his only recorded defeat, having taken a wound in the belly and being "cloven in the foot".
+Figg's greatest rival may have been Edward "Ned" Sutton, a tobacco pipe maker of Gravesend, against whom he fought a series of heavily publicised matches, including one in which Figg suffered his only recorded defeat, having taken a wound in the belly and being "cloven in the foot".
 In 1725, the poet John Byrom visited Figg's amphitheatre where he saw Figg fight Sutton.
 He reported: "Figg had a wound and bled pretty much; Sutton had a blow with a quarterstaff just upon his knee, which made him lame, so then they gave over".
 On 6 June 1727, Figg defeated Sutton at the former's amphitheatre before an audience of approximately 1,000 spectators, including Prime Minister Robert Walpole, Poet Laureate Colley Cibber, and satirist Jonathan Swift.

 In October 1730, the Ipswich Journal reported: "the invincible Mr. James Figg fought at his Amphitheatre Mr. Holmes, an Irishman, who keeps an Inn at Yaul near Waterford in Ireland, and came into England on purpose to fight this English Champion".
 It was reported that during the bout, Holmes had his wrist cut to the bone and was therefore forced to retire.
 It was stated that this fight was the 271st contest Figg fought without defeat.

 Later life and death

 After 1730, Figg largely gave up serious fighting, though he fought exhibition matches with Jack Broughton.
 In December 1731, he also won a sword fight against John Sparks at the Little Theatre in Haymarket, which was attended by foreign dignitaries including the Duke of Lorraine and Count Kinsky.

 In June 1731, Figg began teaching at new premises in Poland Street, and his student Thomas Sibblis took over the Oxford Road amphitheatre.

 Figg died on 8 December 1734 and was buried in the churchyard of St Marylebone on 12 December.
 Little is known of his family except that his wife gave birth to a son the day after Figg's funeral.
 His former student George Taylor took over Figg's business after his death.

-The Gentleman's Magazine of April 1735 published the following epigram: